What is mutli-factor authentication (MFA)?

 How do I set up MFA?

-From on campus, go to https://aka.ms/mfasetup.
+Go to https://aka.ms/mfasetup.
 Once MFA is activated for your account and a successful MFA authentication process occurs on your device, you will be prompted for MFA every 30 days on your off-campus devices.
 For complete instructions on setting up go to Article 514: First-Time MFA Setup

 What if I want to edit the settings after I've set them up?